-The app stores your settings locally.
-Therefore when the web page is loaded or reloaded your settings are loaded as well.
+This web app stores your settings locally.
+Therefore when the web page is loaded or reloaded your settings are loaded as well (but we still recommend exporting a backup file).
 Several sets of settings can be prepared by adding the instance parameter ?instance=settings_name to the URL.
 For example https://livetiming.sdk-gaming.co.uk/multi-scheduler.html?instance=settings_v1 will load the settings_v1 set of parameters.

 In the example on the left:

 - At the start of the Gridding phase of a race:

 - All components except the grid component are hidden